gnosis/conditional-tokens-contracts/docs/developer-guide.rst

 Merging Positions
 ~~~~~~~~~~~~~~~~~

 Merging positions does precisely the opposite of what splitting a position does.
-It burns outcome tokens in the deeper positions to either mint outcome tokens in a shallower position or send collateral to the message sender:
+It burns conditional tokens in the deeper positions to either mint conditional tokens in a shallower position or send collateral to the message sender:

 .. figure:: /_static/merge-positions.png
     :alt: A couple examples of merging positions.